-Individuals in African American, Hispanic/Latino, Asian Pacific Islander, and American Indian/Alaskan Native communities make up nearly 60 percent of the national transplant waiting list of more than 100,000 in this country; however, the number of donors within these communities is relatively small.
-Nationally, the number of minority donors is about 30 percent of the number of recipients.
-In the Hispanic community, the number of donors is slightly better—40 percent of the number of recipients.
-And while transplants are, many times, successful between ethnicities, sometimes the long-term success of a transplant can be better within a common genetic background.
-Generally speaking, a more diverse donor pool may help shorten the waiting list for everyone.
+Individuals in African American, Hispanic/Latino, Asian American and Native American/Alaskan Native communities make up nearly 65% of the national transplant waiting list of more than 100,000 in this country; however, the number of donors within these communities is relatively small.
+Nationally, the number of minority donors is about 35%.
+While transplants are, many times, successful between ethnicities, sometimes the long-term success of a transplant can be better within a common genetic background.
+Generally, a more diverse donor pool may help shorten the waiting list for everyone.

 A single organ donor can provide lifesaving organ transplants to eight individuals.
-Organs that can be transplanted include the heart, two lungs, two kidneys, pancreas, liver and small intestines.
+Organs that can be transplanted include the heart, two lungs, two kidneys, the pancreas, liver and small intestines.
 A single tissue donor can provide life-enhancing tissue transplants to dozens of individuals.
 Tissue transplants include corneas that restore sight, bones, veins, ligaments, tendons and skin.
-Each year more than 85,000 corneas are donated nationally.
-And nearly 2 million tissue transplants made life better for individuals last year.
+Each year more than 85,000 corneas are donated nationally and nearly 2 million tissue transplants make life better for individuals each year.

 What can you do to help increase the number of organs available for transplant?